 Note: If you are using a “nested” sewing pattern with multiple sizes, make sure you find and follow the line that corresponds with your size.

-Cut out all pattern pieces and label with your pattern’s name (mine is the Shearwater Kaftan) and the name of each piece (such as “top of sleeve”).
+Cut out all pattern pieces and label with your pattern’s name (mine is the Shearwater Kaftan) and the name of each piece (such as “top of the sleeve”).
 This labeling will be helpful the next time you make the pattern.
 If the pattern has markings such as “cut on fold” or dots signifying how the garment should be sewn, make sure to mark these on each piece.

 Tape together pattern pieces that match up, such as the sleeve top and sleeve bottom, using the original pattern as a guide.
 Once your freezer paper pieces are ready, iron each piece on your fabric (shiny side down).
 Your pattern will tell you how to arrange the pieces on your fabric for the best fit.
-Press with iron for 10 to 15 seconds and remove.
+Press with your iron for 10 to 15 seconds and remove.

 The freezer paper pattern is now temporarily adhered to the fabric and you can now cut around the pattern without it shifting.
 With this technique, I don’t need to make any markings directly on the fabric.
 Make sure to align pieces on a fold if the pattern says (like the “placket piece” above).
 I like to use a rotary cutter and ruler to cut fabric quickly and accurately.

-This is my version of the Shearwater Kaftan by Make it Perfect.
+I sewed the Shearwater Kaftan by Make it Perfect.
 I made the shirt in an inexpensive fabric in order to test out the fit.
 This is called “making a muslin.”
 Because I didn’t want to spend a lot of time making a shirt I would not end up wearing, I used a fabric that would still be wearable, which makes this a “wearable muslin.”

 From my wearable muslin, I chopped off about four inches from the shirt length and hemmed again.
 Because I noticed gaping in the back, below my neck, I also sewed a long vertical dart in the back to create a better fit.
 Since I created a freezer paper pattern, I can easily cut the same length off my pattern pieces and adjust the back width to change the fit for the next shirt I make (which will be in a more “breezy” fabric).
-This is one of the benefits to transferring your pattern!
+This is one of the benefits of transferring your pattern!